DataDog/documentation/content/ja/glossary/terms/container_agent.md

 ---
+title: Container Agent
 core_product:
   - datadog agent
-title: コンテナ Agent
 ---
-Container Agent は、コンテナ環境上で動作する Datadog Agent のバージョンです。
+The Container Agent is the version of the Datadog Agent that runs on a containerized environment.